m-r-urbanic/regex_tutorial/gist.md

 In the 'matching an email' regex, the ranges `a-z`, `0-9` and `a-z0-9_` are used.
 These are all lowercase, which means that only lowercase characters are being searched for.

-`a-z` means that any lowercase letter in the alphabet between a and z is a valid input.
+`a-z` means that any lowercase letter in the alphabet between a and z is a valid input. `a`,`aaaa` or `abcdef` are all options.

-`0-9` means that any numeric character between 0 and 9 is a valid input.
+`0-9` means that any numeric character between 0 and 9 is a valid input. `123` or `444456` are both inputs.

-`a-z0-9_` means that any lowercase letter between a and z, any numeric character between 0 and 9, and the special character _ are all valid inputs.
+`a-z0-9_\.-` means that any lowercase letter between a and z, any numeric character between 0 and 9, and the special characters _, . or - are all valid inputs. `aaaaa`, `99999`, and `12-34.cats` all meet the requirements.

 ### Character Classes